abe-winter/pg13-py/README.md

 Model.insert_mtac(pool, {'userid':1}, 'id2', ('content',), ('hello',))
 assert pool.tables['model'].rows[1] == [1, 3, 'hello'] # notice that 'id2' is one more than for the previous row
 ```
-The mocking engine is reasonably complete and you can query it with SQL.
+The mocking engine is a partial implementation of SQL.
+Here's an example of querying it.
 ```python
 assert pool.select('select userid,id2 from model where userid=2-1')==[[1,2],[1,3]]
 ```

 ## status

 Very very new.
 Don't use it to run your nuclear facility.
-Don't use it as a live database.
+Probably don't use the mocking engine as a live database.

 SQL is a standards-based system.
 No implementations replicate the standard exactly.
-This one doesn't either.
+This one also doesn't.

-Run `py.test` after installing to see if pg13 will work on your system.
+Run `pip install . && py.test` in the root dir to see if pg13 will work on your system.

+Ongoing list of SQL features that **aren't** supported:
+* common table expressions
+* indexes and constraints ('create index' statements will parse but are a no-op)
+* there's nothing like a query planner
+* asc and desc keywords in 'order by' expressions
+* multi-table selects, 'as' keyword in selects. nested selects can access another table.